errornot/ErrorNot/README.md

    - copy config/email.yaml.sample to config/email.yml
    - update it with email configuration (sendmail or smtp information)
  - Start the server in production mode : ruby script/server -e production
+ - If you want that your user can be received their notification by digest, you need add the rake task `RAILS_ENV=production rake notify:digest` in your crontab
  - You can now register your self /user/new
  - Have fun